chris-townsend/where-next/README.md

 ### My Feed Page

 - A user's feed will compose of posts which the user is following.
 The feed page has the same styling as Home, Bookmarks and Liked as it uses the Post component.
-The Infinite scroll component is used to continously display posts, allowing the user to not have to change page to view more posts.
+The Infinite scroll component is used to continuously display posts, allowing the user to not have to change pages to view more posts.

 ![Feed tab](src/docs/features/images/feed-tab.webp)